HXVRMXN-dev/WeaponAnimationOverhaulV2/README.md

 This is a server-sided version of IcePick's mod what replaces weapon animations.

 # Features
-Clean and properly formatted weaponanimations.meta merged together.
+Clean and properly formatted weaponanimations.meta merged together.<br/>
-Newer animations the previous version didn't have.
+Newer animations the previous version didn't have.<br/>
-Fixes of the last version implemented.
+Fixes of the last version implemented.<br/>

 # Installation
 Download the file.<br/>